Quick answer

 How beSirius supports sustainability due diligence

+beSirius is purpose-built for metals, mining, and industrial companies operating under geopolitical and regulatory uncertainty.
 On the platform, companies define their own risk frameworks, with custom parameters and thresholds.
 Regulatory or customer requirements can be embedded where relevant, without relying on a single external framework.

-Using Sustainability Twins, beSirius analyzes publicly available sustainability policies, reports, and disclosures at scale.
+Using Twins, beSirius analyzes publicly available sustainability policies, reports, and disclosures at scale.
 This creates an immediate evidence base for risk assessment.

 Suppliers are engaged only where gaps or risks are identified.
 They can complement existing information through focused requests, supporting targeted follow-up and corrective action plans rather than broad questionnaires.